ErnoViitanen-LUT/front-end/learning-diary.md

 **29.8.2020**

 I followed the instructions on lesson 2.
 I had hard time figuring out how to get fontawesome working in my project.
 CDN link was missing or changed from their web site.
 I tried adding fontawesome with npm but I couldn't get it working.
 I installed webpack and CopyWebpackPlugin but couldn't get it to work.
 Finally I decided to look for alternative sources for CDN and found it from cdnjs.com.

+In lesson 3 I created JavaScript-code to handle button click with event handling.
+I added/removed element class properties according to the state of the menu button.

+Things that I learned today:

+- how to use sass mixins
+- how to make sass conditional statements
+- pseudo element after (&:after)
+- css transitions (transform: rotate and translate)